Kistik0777/squeezelite-esp32/README.md

 - 'format' can contain free text and any of the 3 keywords %artist%, %album%, %title%.
 Using that format string, the keywords are replaced by their value to build the string to be displayed.
 Note that the plain text following a keyword that happens to be empty during playback of a track will be removed.
 For example, if you have set format=%artist% - %title% and there is no artist in the metadata then only \<title> will be displayed not  - \<title>.

-<<<<<<< HEAD
-You can install the excellent plugin "Music Information Screen" which is super useful to tweak the layout for these small displays.

 ### RGB VU Meters
 The NVS parameter "led_vu_config" sets the parameters for an RGB VU meter display.
 The syntax is